 - Fill a spray bottle with one part liquid laundry detergent (preferably HE detergent which will produce fewer suds) to two parts water.
 Spray this solution over the surface of the pad and allow it to work for at least 45 minutes.

-- You can add an oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) to the cleaning solution to help lighten stains.
+- You can add an oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) to the cleaning solution to help lighten stains.
+If using a powdered formula, make sure it is dissolved completely in warm water before adding to the cleaning solution.

-- After the detergent solution has worked for 45 minutes, use the hose or a handheld shower head attachment to rinse the surface.
-Try not to saturate the foam.
+- After the detergent solution has worked for 45 minutes, use the hose or a handheld showerhead attachment to rinse the surface.
+Try to saturate the foam to flush out the cleaning solution.
 Squeeze out excess water but do not wring the foam.

 - Allow the topper to dry flat for several days on a waterproof surface.
 Keep it away from direct sunlight which may break down the foam.
 An electric fan will help circulate air and speed drying.